-MIT Drone Inventory System — an IoT-based drone that monitors inventory in real time and sends alerts in case there are no available units left.
+MIT Drone Inventory System — an IoT-based drone that monitors inventory in real-time and sends alerts in case there are no available units left.

-Lululemon—a technology for customer-facing inventory managers.
+Lululemon uses RFID-based technology for customer-facing inventory managers.
 A buyer can conduct a real-time check to ensure the desired product is available at the nearest store.

 Shopper mapping and analyzing mall traffic

 By placing IoT sensors around the store, managers get a better understanding of the most popular zones and products.
 User activity heat maps help understand where it’s better to put items for sale, how to optimize store space and layout, and record and trace shopping trends over time.